Advice on all things teenage - from skin problems to sexual health. More...

 Please view the Sutton Integrated Digital Care Record Poster.

 You can request for your clinical information to be shared with the Sutton Integrated Digital Care Record.

 The below form is for those patients to opt BACK IN if they:

 Please download the Sutton Integrated Digital Care Record opt-in form.

 Please view our Fair Processing privacy notice which explains why Benhill and Belmont collects information about you and how that information may be used.

-The average pay for GPs working in The Benhill and Belmont GP Centre in the last financial year was £77,813 before tax and National Insurance.
-This is for 4 full time GPs and 5 part time GPs who worked in the practice for more than six months.
+The average pay for GPs working in the Benhill and Belmont GP Centre in the last financial year was £95,684 before tax and National Insurance.
+This is for five full-time GPs and three part-time GPs who worked in the practice for more than six months.

-NHS England require that the net earnings of doctors engaged in the practice is publicised by 31 March 2018 at the latest.
+NHS England require that the net earnings of doctors engaged in the practice is publicised.
 However, it should be noted that the prescribed method of calculating earnings is potentially misleading because it takes no account of how much time doctors spend working in the practice and should not be used for any judgement about GP earnings, nor to make any comparisons with other practices.